bradleyeckert/chad/README.md

 If you have an FPGA or ASIC, there's your computer.
 `chad` is the at-speed simulation model.

+The C and Verilog models match as closely as possible so that the generated flash memory image can run on either model.
+Although the project started as a simple CPU, the SPI controller morphed into a central hub for handling memory decryption, in-system-programming, and boot-from-flash.
+Chad is:

+- Secure.
+Flash memory is encrypted.
+- Fast.
+100 MHz on the slowest MAX10 FPGA.
+Single-cycle instructions.
+- Efficient.
+Forth provides excellent semantic density.
+- Low-power.
+In an ASIC, hardware stacks are power-efficient.
+- Portable.
+Runs on small FPGAs but is easily ported to ASIC.
+- Extensible.
+Really easy to customize.
+- Inexpensive. $0 up-front license cost, $0 per chip, $0 maintenance fee.

 ## A self-hosting Forth for J1-style CPUs

 James Bowman's seminal paper on the